The Michigan Ross Interview – What to Expect + Sample Questions

 How can you prepare for your Michigan Ross interview?

-Though no interview is 100% predictable, Ross interviews do tend to center around a fairly standard list of MBA interview questions.
+Though no interview is 100% predictable, Michigan Ross interviews do tend to center around a fairly standard list of MBA interview questions.
 As such, we have prepared some model questions below that previous candidates have received in their past Ross interviews.

 The questions below are drawn from our clients’ interview reports, as well as from sites like clearadmit.com.
 Though these are not all the potential questions you could possibly receive during your Ross interview, preparing for these (and any follow-up questions you think you might be asked) should give you a very solid foundation for your interview.